dembwright/dembwright.github.io/_pages/civic-tech/open-data.md

 Some cities are more modernized than others.
 If you notice that a city has updated its data site, please let me know.
 If there is a city not on the list, please let me know.
 Enjoy!

+Open Data Portals are important for governments at all scales.
+They improve transparency for accountability and build trust in society.
+Most importantly, they create well-informed citizens!

 ## Open Data Portals
 1. Alabama
    - [state portal](https://data-algeohub.opendata.arcgis.com)